onitu/onitu/docs/intro.rst

 ========

 .. glossary::
-  :doc:`Driver <drivers>`
+  Driver
-    A program making the junction between Onitu and a remote service (SSH, Dropbox, a hard drive…).
+    A program making the junction between Onitu and a remote service (SSH, Dropbox, a hard drive…). *cf* :doc:`drivers`

   Entry
     A driver configured by the user.
 For example, it can be the Dropbox driver configured to run with a specific account.
 You can view an entry as an instance of a driver.